• (image for) RHS Award Winning VarietiesRHS Award Winning Varieties

 Prunus avium 'Kordia'

 A heavy cropping true black dessert cherry from the Czech Republic.
 The fruits are large with sweet, red, juicy flesh.
+It is highly regarded for its excellent, rich flavour.
 Resistant to splitting.

 RHS Award of Garden Merit RHS Perfect for Pollinators